Severson-Group/docs.amdc.dev/source/getting-started/tutorials/sensors/index.md

 To understand the specific timings of sensor collection and tasks, we need to know the specific numbers of the factors that control tasks.
  - User set `TASK_CONTROLLER_UPDATES_PER_SEC` is set in `task_controller.h`, its value is set to `(10000)`
- - PWM frequency can be set with a hardware command `hw pwm sw`, but the default value is in `common/drv/pwm.h` at (100000.0)
+ - PWM frequency can be set with a hardware command `hw pwm sw`, but the default value is in `common/drv/pwm.h` at `(100000.0)`
- - User Event Ratio is set in `common/drv/timing_manager.c` in the `timing_manager_init()` function.
-It is set to `TM_DEFAULT_PWM_RATIO`, which is 10.
+ - User Event Ratio is set in `common/drv/timing_manager.c` with the `timing_manager_init()` function.
+It is set to `TM_DEFAULT_PWM_RATIO`, which is `10`.
- - Sensor collection time for the ADC can be gathered with the hardware command `hw tm time adc` or the C function `timing_manager_get_time_per_sensor(ADC)`.
+ - The ADC's data acquisition time can be retrieved with the hardware command `hw tm time adc` or the C function `timing_manager_get_time_per_sensor(ADC)`.
 It is around 0.86 microseconds.
- - The control task time can be gathered with the user-made command `ctrl stats print`.
+ - The control task's Run-Time and Loop-Time can be retrieved with the user-made command `ctrl stats print`.
 We are specifically looking at the Run-Time.

 ```
 Task Stats: